 The PIADS Summer Conclave is a research showcase organised by the first year students each year.
-The conclave is usually a 2-day in-person event but has gone virtual for the 2020 and 2021 events.
+The conclave is a 2-day in-person event but has gone virtual for the 2020 and 2021 events.
+We've resumed in-person events from 2022 onwards.